Club Atlético River Plate (Montevideo): Parque Federico Omar Saroldi

-River Plate usually play their home games at Estadio Saroldi, which is located in Montevideo's Prado neighborhood (western side of the city), has a capacity of 6000 spectators and one of the best pitches in the league.
+River Plate usually play their home games at Estadio Saroldi, which is located in Montevideo's Prado neighborhood (western side of the city), has a capacity of 6,000 supporters and one of the best pitches in the league.
 The stadium was originally named "Olimpia Park", as it was Club Atlético Olimpia's home ground.
 After joining Olimpia and Capurro, and the unfortunate death of goalkeeper Federico Omar Saroldi (one of the first River's goalkeepers), the stadium was renamed in honor of the said keeper.

 Villa Colón Sports Complex

 Located in the neighborhood of Villa Colón (northwest of Montevideo), these facilities are used to train both the first-team squad's as the youth squads.
 This sports complex has six football pitches, first-division team's base camp, locker rooms, dormitories, fitness centers, and health services.
 It's considered one of the best equipped training camps in the country, and was inaugurated in August 1999.